wgc-hackathon/welcome/README.md

 This is the most important piece of advice!
 We want you to enjoy yourself and get the most out of this event.

+## Have a go

+Don't be scared to have a go at any of the projects.
+No need to wait for the workshops.
+All of the instructions are there to get you started.
+If you have any questions or problems then please feel free to post something on the discussions board.

 ## Carry on

 Although the Cambridge festival is from March 26 - April 2 the projects will still be available for as long as possible so don't worry if you couldn't finish or you don't have time.